pyladiesmelbourne/ides-of-march/PITCHME.md

 https://www.jetbrains.com/research/python-developers-survey-2018/

 ---
-## What do developers want in an IDE?
+## What do we want in an IDE?

 ### Also popular

 * SQL databases
 * debugging
 * code linting

-... also, type hinting is growing in popularity.
-It's now as common as continuous integration in python development.
+* ... also type hinting is now as popular as CI

 https://www.jetbrains.com/research/python-developers-survey-2018/

 ---
-## What features do developers want?
+## What do we want in an IDE?
 ### Least used features

 * NoSQL databases